Jerryblessed/streamright/README.md

 ```
 python app.py
 ```
-Access the application in your web browser at http://localhost:5000.
+Access the application in your web browser at http://localhost:5000 Access the compression repo in your web browser at [http://localhost:5000.](https://github.com/matchamoon/tsubasa)

 Usage
 Sign up for an account and verify your email address.